aarongilly/notes/content/Obsidian.md

 ---
+created: 2023-07-08
 aliases:
 tags:
   - notetaking
 ---
-**A local, folder-based Personal Knowledge Management application using durable data structures - this application here.**
+**A local, folder-based Personal Knowledge Management application using durable data structures.
+This application here!**

 Obsidian is a note taking & personal knowledge management ([[PKM]]) application that utilizes a folder-based, plaintext backend that lives on your computer.
 It uses [[Durable File Types]] and allows for no cloud-dependencies, and is therefore (theoretically) your “final destination” for PKM.